brainlife/docs/docs/cli/install.md

 ## Login

-Before you can start using bl tool, you should login to Brainlife by running the following command.
+Before you can start using bl tool, you should login to brainlife by running the following command.

 !!! note
     If you don't have a brainlife account, please [Sign Up](https://brainlife.io/auth/#!/signup) before proceeding.